razee-io/Razee/README.md

       ```

    2. Click **Sign in with GitHub**.
-   3. Select the GitHub organization that you connected Razeedash to.
+   3. Select the GitHub organization that you connected RazeeDash to.
 The
     Razeedash console opens automatically.
    4. Verify that you can access deployment information about your Kubernetes
     resource in Razeedash.